 4. Avoidance of Negative Tax Consequences

 Regardless of age or employment status, legally appropriate distribution of accumulations will be permitted as required to avoid tax penalties or negative tax consequences under any applicable state or federal law or regulation.

 In the event of the death of a faculty or staff member before commencement of benefits, regardless of age, years of participation, or amount of accumulation, unless otherwise dictated by Federal law, the designated beneficiaries may have lump sum access to the total accumulation.

-PROJECT COST: None

 SOURCE OF FUNDS: N/A

-SPONSORS: David E. Lechner Vice President for Business and Finance
+SPONSORS: David E. Lechner

-Joel D. Pedersen Vice President and General Counsel
+Joel D. Pedersen

+Vice President and General Counsel
-RECOMMENDED: James B. Milliken President

-DATE: December 11, 2008